 That’s all it takes.
 But before we can make anything move, we need to unlink the new turret from the editor.
 We’re going to select the turret in the scene and check out the Turret Constructor component.

-One of the greatest thing about Turrets is the ability to sculpt any turret design no matter what type you’re trying to build.
+One of the greatest things about Turrets is the ability to sculpt any turret design no matter what type you’re trying to build.
 In the very same way, we also allowed the automatic parts assembly on a turret skeleton using the utility component.

 The concept is simple.
 Turret Constructor ensures a turret is always updated with the latest changes and once the template is confirmed, the parts of the turret skeleton are replaced in the process.
 The Turret Constructor component is added automatically upon building up a turret.